Home » Barcelona » Tickets for Barcelona Zoo

 Visitors look on as a zookeeper feeds a monkey in Barcelona Zoo.
 Image: Zoobarcelona.cat

-Some of the species housed here are Brazza Monkey, the White-Naped/Nosed Monkey, the Putty-Nosed Monkey, the Red Monkey, the Barbary Macaque, etc.
+Some of the species housed here are the Brazza Monkey, the White-Naped/Nosed Monkey, the Putty-Nosed Monkey, the Red Monkey, and the barbary macaque.

 Visitors can also see the Talapoin, the Siamang, and the Collared Mangabey.